spinnaker/spinnaker.github.io/community/contributing/docs/local-clone.md

 ## Commit your changes

-Commit your changes when you are ready to submit a pull request.
+Commit your changes when you are ready to submit a pull request (PR).

 1. Check which files you need to commit: